maitag/formula/README.md

 This tool has its roots in [old C symbolic math stuff](https://github.com/maitag/lyapunov-c)

-It can do simplification, forming derivative and
+It can form derivatives, simplify terms and
-handling parameters to connect Formulas together.
+handle parameters to connect Formulas together.

 ### Installation